- 2012: Instructor. Department of Medicine. Harvard Medical School

 - 2005: M.S.
 Advanced Microbiology and Biotechnology.
 University of Barcelona.
 Spain

 - 2003: B.S.
 Biology.
 University of Barcelona.
 Spain

 MBIO 4310 / BIOL 6301-006: Introduction to Virology (Fall).

 BIOL 4301 / BIOL 6301-006: Special topics in Biology: Virology II (Spring)

-The research in my lab is focused on understanding the mechanisms by which Human Immunodeficiency Virus (HIV), and its close relative Simian Immunodeficiency Virus (SIV) circumvent the barriers of the innate immunity in their respective hosts, and cause Acquired Immunodeficiency Syndrome (AIDS).
-We are particularly interested in the mechanisms by which HIV and SIV overcome restriction by Tetherin/BST2 and BCA2.
+The research studies in my lab are focused on understanding the mechanisms by which Human Immunodeficiency Virus (HIV), and its close relative Simian Immunodeficiency Virus (SIV) circumvent the barriers of the innate immunity in their respective hosts, and cause Acquired Immunodeficiency Syndrome (AIDS).
+We are particularly interested in the mechanisms by which HIV and SIV overcome restriction by Tetherin/BST2, BCA2 and autophagy.